Frequently Asked Questions

 - Is there any warranty on the reconstruction?

-A. Property owners can call Highway Design at 410-887-3711 to request a petition.
-If the alley meets the required criteria, a petition will be mailed to a spokesperson who is willing to be the contact with the county and circulate the petition for signatures.
+A. Call the Bureau of Highways at 410-887-3560 or send an email to email@example.com.
+A petition is required for reconstruction.
+If the alley meets the required criteria, a petition will be mailed to a spokesperson who is willing to be the contact with the county and circulate the petition to property owners for signatures.

 A. Alleys must meet certain criteria to be considered for reconstruction: